 My first painting attempt was in oil.
 I love the richness and creamy texture of the oils when working with them.
 I have painted with acrylics and have done college.
 As my husband and I began to travel I decided to try using colored pencil and watercolor.
 I have acquired a great fondness for Mixed Media.
 My first love though is still working with oils.

 Why do I paint?
 For me painting is the process not the end product.
 Art is my meditation - the calming point in my life.
 A pencil or brush in hand takes me to those far away places in my inner soul where only I can go.

-I have had an affiliation with Trail’s End Art Association and Gallery in Gearhart, OR, Palette Puddlers of Cannon Beach, along with other groups.
-I have been juried into the Clatsop Community Collage Student show.
-Now as a member partner in The Astoria Art Loft LLC has brought my love of art full circle - from “the viewer to the artist”
+I have had an affiliation with Trail's End Art Association and Gallery in Gearhart, OR, Palette Puddlers of Cannon Beach, along with other groups.
+I have been juried into the Clatsop Community College Student show.
+As a member/business partner in the Astoria Art Loft, LLC, my love of art has come full circle from viewer to artist.

-As part of her lifelong passion for art, Jo Pomeroy-Crockett, Ph.D., paints in watercolor, water media including acrylics and ins, pastel and collage including appendage.
+As part of her lifelong passion for art, Jo Pomeroy-Crockett, Ph.D., paints in watercolor, water media including acrylics and inks, pastel and collage including assemblage.
 In addition to her work as a free-lance writer and educator, her painting allows her to continue developing her creativity and technical skills.

 Pomeroy-Crockett works primarily wet-into-wet and strives for dramatic value patterns.
 Bright colors, an emphasis on the play of light, and a touch of whimsy mark her paintings.
 Although she enjoys painting a wide variety subjects, she especially enjoys painting animals.

 Pomeroy-Crockett was a juried member of the Arizona Artists Guild and is currently a juried member of the Watercolor Society of Oregon.
 She has exhibited in numerous juried art competitions.
 Her work is in private collections in various parts of the U.S., England, Canada, and Switzerland.